inukshuk/bibtex-ruby/README.md

 similar to **ActiveRecord::Base**.
 Therefore, it is equally possible to access the 'author' field above as `bib[:pickaxe].author`.

-Instead of parsing strings you can also create BibTeX elements by using Ruby:
+Instead of parsing strings you can also create BibTeX elements directly in Ruby:

     > bib = BibTeX::Bibliography.new
     > bib << BibTeX::Entry.new({